Scilent0r/CodingAgent/README.md

 Watch the console — it prints each thought/action/observation as the loop runs.

+ps. with lightweight example_tasks folder in root, below it you write your txt. tasks, below it if using source files seed folder with items inside and protect x-file if needed.

 ## How it works

 1. `orchestrator.py` keeps a chat history and asks the model for the *next single